DS-VTON: An Enhanced Dual-Scale Coarse-to-Fine Framework for Virtual Try-On

 \section{Conclusions}

-We propose DS-VTON, a dual-scale virtual try-on framework that introduces residual-guided denoising to bridge low- and high-resolution generation.
-This design enables a principled decoupling of the two core challenges in virtual try-on: structural alignment and detail refinement.
-Combined with a mask-free strategy, our approach achieves significant improvements over existing methods in both visual quality and robustness.
-Moreover, the proposed low-to-high resolution paradigm is inherently scalable and generalizable, offering potential for extension to higher resolutions and broader generation tasks beyond virtual try-on, such as personalized image synthesis.
+We propose DS-VTON, a dual-scale framework that employs blend-refine denoising to bridge low- and high-resolution generation.
+This design enables a more effective coarse-to-fine process and, combined with a mask-free strategy, achieves significant improvements in both visual quality and robustness over existing methods.
+Furthermore, the paradigm is inherently scalable and generalizable, with clear potential for extension to higher resolutions and to broader generation tasks beyond virtual try-on, such as personalized image synthesis.